Roles of University and College: teaching and learning

 We have a very effective support system for students across the Colleges and the University to ensure that you are well looked after; you will be advised to register with a local GP surgery when you arrive, and you are able to use the University's Dental Service while you are a student.

 The University does advise that you check that your vaccinations are up to date before you arrive.
-Check the advice for new students for further information, available as a pdf file on our Student Wellbeing web pages.
+Check the advice for new students for further information.

 More information about health, welfare, and general support can be found on the Student Wellbeing web pages.